Google Play and Sonos

 We crafted a new positioning statement to communicate the bond between music, sound, and play.
 The ability to stream what you want, where you want is extremely powerful.
 You are in complete control of your music experience.

-Where Music Comes Out To Play lead us to the idea that music can be played in any room.
+The creative idea showed that music can be played in any room.
 You can feel the incredible sound of your favorite artist pulsing in the living room to your.

 Specifically, it came to life in a short film that follows a guy coming home from work with music on the headphones.
 His head is bopping, his body is swaying to the beat of the music.
 He casts the music and suddenly is connected to his home system.
 He dances his way to the living room, creating a new playlist and moving out in the balcony.
 He is completely immersed in the sound of home.